AT-Antelope/lmproj_offlineVer/README.md

 # IMPORTANT: This is a backup of unfinished version, and the next version will changing to online version, then must be need to change few of function or effect.

-# This is just a project to help a friend to pass the oral defense with only can use vue and bootstrap.
+# This is just a project to help a friend to pass his oral defense with only can use vue and bootstrap.

 # Up to now it's expended 28h, and my friend was pass his oral defense, so this repository may don't have update anymore.